The Doctor and Adric are chilling out in N-Space.

 Me: Go away, Nicol.
 Don’t you have a cake to bake?
-And this time, can you make sure there are no horrific side effects, please?
+And this time, can you make sure there are no horrific side effects?
+Thanks.

-Nicol: It wasn’t my fault!
-It won’t kill anyone, it’ll just give them a bit of a shock, that’s all.
+Nicol: That wasn’t my fault!
+It won’t kill anybody, it’ll just give them a bit of a shock, that’s all.
 It’s nothing to worry about.
 Honestly.

-Nicol: And now we are in the Futuristic Zone!
-Even the background hum sounds exactly the same.
-The producer of The Crystal Maze must have been a Doctor Who fan, it’s the only explanation that makes sense.
+Nicol: And now we’re in the Futuristic Zone.
+Even the background hum sounds the same.
+The producer of The Crystal Maze must have been a Doctor Who fan, it’s the only explanation that makes any sense.

 Sue: Don’t you think Adric looks like your ex-boyfriend, Nicol?

 Nicol: It’s Mumsey!

 Nicol: The woman with the white hair is Richard O’Brien’s Mumsey from The Crystal…